davidlaprade/davidlaprade.github.io/_posts/2018-9-8-optimal-roth-vs-traditional-mix.md

 * how long you expect to live
 * what kind of investment accounts you have access to (IRAs, 401ks, 403bs, etc)
 * whether social security will be around when you retire
+* what your state income taxes are when you are working
+* what your state income taxes are when you retire

 As if that weren't bad enough, the issue is compounded by the fact that tax law: